 Any fraud conviction is a deportation risk for non-citizens.5 Therefore, immigrants facing auto insurance fraud charges should consult with an experienced attorney immediately.

 An attorney may be able to get the charge dismissed or changed to a non-deportable crime.
 Otherwise, defendants may face removal from the U.S. if they get convicted.

 4. Can the criminal record get sealed?

 Yes.
 Convictions for car insurance fraud and/or arson may be sealed five years after the case closes.
 And if the case gets dropped -- either through a dismissal or an acquittal -- defendants can petition for a record seal right away.6

 It takes up to a year to get a record sealed.
 Learn how to petition for a Nevada criminal record seal.

 Accused of car insurance fraud?
 Call a lawyer…

-To learn about California auto insurance fraud law | Penal Code Section 548-551 PC, go to our information page on California auto insurance fraud law (Penal Code Section 548-551 PC.
+In California?
+Go to our information page on California auto insurance fraud law (Penal Code Section 548-551 PC).